 “We are passionate about supporting young people in Dumfries & Galloway to explore filmmaking in all its aspects, whether as a career or simply to enjoy working creatively”.

-Belle
+Belle Doyle

-Originally from London, Belle has been in Scotland since 1999, after doing a PhD in Holywood Film at the University of Sheffield.
+Originally from London, Belle has been in Scotland since 1999, after doing a PhD in Hollywood Film at the University of Sheffield.
 She has many years of experience of working in all aspects of the film industry from running the SW Scotland Screen Commission to managing the RBCFT cinema, successfully bringing THE MAGDALENE SISTERS to Dumfries.
 She ran the national Scottish Screen Commission for eight years promoting the country for film production.

 Since then, she has run events for Women in Film & TV, developed industry training for the University of the West of Scotland, produced the local feature film STELLA by writer/director Jessica Fox, and written the screen strategy for the South of Scotland for South of Scotland Enterprise, Scottish Borders Council and Dumfries & Galloway Council.
 She set up SWMF in 2019 to ensure this region did not miss out on any opportunities in film and TV production.